pidgeon-pete/openfirex/core-rules.md

 ### Armies and Points

 When playing a game you and your opponent will be using miniatures to fight a battle.
-Your miniatures, as units in the game, comprise your “army” (or gang, warband, etc).
+Your miniatures, as units in the game, comprise your **army** (other terms such as gang, warband, etc., may be used where appropriate).

-You can choose the models to play your game simply by agreeing with your opponent on what feels like an interesting game.
+You can choose the units for your army simply by agreeing with your opponent on what feels like an interesting game.
 However some modules will include points and restrictions allowing you to create relatively balanced forces for a more competitive game.

 ## Dice and Measuring